-Instead, we try to avoid these types of errors by shooting for more specific keywords for client campaigns (ex: “buy halloween makeup” or “halloween makeup tutorial“) that better match the service you’re offering.
+Instead, shoot for more specific keywords — ex: “buy halloween makeup” or “halloween makeup tutorial” — that better match the exact service you’re offering.

 For instance, “best african american financial advisor belair md.”

-This term shows no searches, actually.
-But it’s an easy win, because there is NO AfAm advisor coming up for it.
+This term shows zero searches, actually (which is not completely accurate, but that’s another, far more technical story).
+But it’s an easy win, because there is NO African American advisor coming up for it.

-So a reason you may not see any leads initially for this search, is due to the search volume.
+So a reason you may not see any leads initially for a search like this would be due to the search volume.
 But if you’re an AfAm advisor in Belair, MD at the top of your game, it’s only a matter of time before you start seeing results.

-Because website traffic numbers just aren’t as important as number of leads.
+Just as importantly, remember that website traffic numbers just are not as important as number of actual leads.

 #1: It doesn’t matter if you “only” get 10 visits per week from one of your keywords, if 2 out of 10 of those searchers are contacting you about services.
 (A 20% conversion is pretty great.)

-#2: And again, that’s just from one keyword out of several that your campaign is optimized for.
+#2: And again, that’s just from one keyword out of several that your website would be optimized for.

 After all, you’re only concerned about the result (a new client/investor/subscriber), not a landslide of traffic that never converts.

-Organic Google rankings are vital to a well-rounded digital marketing plan.
+Organic Google rankings are important to a well-rounded, self-sustaining digital marketing plan.